Depart DTW for CDG

 Lunch on your own in Eindhoven.

 In the afternoon, we’ll visit the drop zones and battlegrounds of the 501st PIR, located around Veghel and Eerde.
-The stops will include the windmill at Eerde and Heeswijk Castle.
+The stops will include the windmill at Eerde and Heeswijk Castle (Below)

 We then return to Eindhoven for dinner on your own, with plenty of restaurants from which to choose.